ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 ## Overview of the System Startup Process

 Here’s a summary of the boot process.
-We present it early on in this document to prepare the reader for the concepts that follow.
-Many of the details will be presented later on.
+We present it early on in this document to prepare for the ideas that follow.
+Many of the details will be explained later.

-The system starts up with the SoftDevice gaining control by virtue of its vector table being placed at the start of the internal flash.
-After some basic initialization, it forwards control to the address taken from the UICR register (described below).
-If the UICR contains any value other than the default of ``0xFFFFFFFF``, this is taken to be the start of the receiving vector table.
-We program the UICR to contain the start of the bootloader.
-As a result, the bootloader gains control following the initialization of the soft-device.
+The system starts up with the SoftDevice gaining control.
+It can do that because its vector table is placed at the start of the internal flash.
+After some basic initialisation, the SoftDevice forwards control to the address taken from the UICR register (described below).
+If the UICR doesn't contain the default value (``0xFFFFFFFF``), whatever value it does contain is assumed to be the start of the receiving vector table.
+So we program the UICR to contain the start of the boot loader.
+As a result, the boot loader gains control following the initialisation of the SoftDevice.

-The bootloader checks the GPREGRET register to determine if it has received control from the softdevice or an application which has triggered FOTA.
+The boot loader checks the GPREGRET register to determine if it has received control from the SoftDevice or an application that has triggered FOTA.

-If the bootloader receives control from the softdevice, it refers to the values in its settings page to determine what it needs to do next.
+If the boot loader receives control from the SoftDevice, it refers to the values in its settings page to determine what it needs to do next.
 We’ve programmed the settings to forward control to any user application if one is found to exist.
-The application is expected to begin at the end of the softdevice, which is known to have a fixed size.
-The bootloader can inspect the flash memory following the tail end of the soft-device to determine a valid application header.
-If a seemingly valid header is discovered, control forwards to the application.
-If no useful application exists, then the bootloader enters the FOTA process where it awaits a new firmware over BLE.
+The application is expected to begin at the end of the SoftDevice, which is known to have a fixed size.
+The boot loader therefore inspects the flash memory after the tail end of the SoftDevice, looking for a valid application header.
+If a valid header is discovered, control forwards to the application.
+If no useful application exists, then the boot loader enters the FOTA process where it awaits a new firmware over BLE.

-If the bootloader receives control from an app which has triggered FOTA, it awaits a new firmware over BLE.
-Once new firmware has arrived over BLE, it is verified and forwarded control rightaway.
+If the boot loader receives control from an app that has triggered FOTA, it waits for a new firmware over BLE.
+Once new firmware has arrived, it is verified and receives control right away.

 ###Updating Firmware with USB